GuardianWang/LeetCode/CS-Notes/data-structure/array-and-matrix/README.md

 1. [Max Chunks To Make Sorted (Medium)](Max-Chunks-To-Make-Sorted-(Medium).py) [[LC769](https://leetcode.com/problems/max-chunks-to-make-sorted/description/)]

+## Pattern

+- array or matrix

+## Types

+- find subarray/subsequence w/ some property
+- find missing/duplicate values
+- find target in sorted matrix
+- modify the array to satisfy some property
+- use value as index of the next value: must form a loop

 ## Tricks

 - for 2D matrix finding element, start from lower left/upper right